Kotlin/kotlinx.coroutines/docs/topics/exception-handling.md

 ### Supervision job

 The [SupervisorJob][SupervisorJob()] can be used for these purposes.
-It is similar to a regular [Job][Job()] with the only exception that cancellation is propagated only downwards.
+It is similar to a regular [Job][Job()] with the only exception that a failure or cancellation of a child does not propagate to the supervisor job or its other children.
 This can easily be demonstrated using the following example:

 ```kotlin
 import kotlinx.coroutines.*